xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 The problem with the  conventional  approach  is that the scanner has no knowledge of context.
-For example,  it  can't distinguish between the assignment operator '=' and  the  relational operator '=' (perhaps that's why both C and Pascal  use  different strings for the  two).
+For example,  it  can't distinguish between the assignment operator `=` and  the  relational operator `=` (perhaps that's why both C and Pascal  use  different strings for the  two).
 All  the scanner can do is to pass the operator along  to  the  parser, which can hopefully tell from the context which operator is meant.
-Similarly, a keyword like 'IF' has no place in the middle of a  math  expression, but if one happens to appear there, the scanner  will  see no problem with it, and will return it to the parser, properly encoded as an 'IF'.
+Similarly, a keyword like `IF` has no place in the middle of a  math  expression, but if one happens to appear there, the scanner  will  see no problem with it, and will return it to the parser, properly encoded as an `IF`.

 With this  kind  of  approach,  we  are  not really using all the information at our disposal.
 In the middle of an expression, for